2franix/rpi-controls/README.md

-# Button controller for Raspberry Pi
+# GPIO controller for Raspberry Pi